The Concept

 Vague Random "Make me a website" → generic template

-Moderate Reasonable "Make a landing page for a medical practice with blue theme" → decent but generic
+Moderate Reasonable "Make a landing page for a coffee shop with a dark theme" → decent but generic

 The constraint isn't technology.
 It's clarity of intent.
 If you can describe what you want precisely, you can have it.